top of page

 1. Beating the Cold Without Over-Rugging

-Horses are physiologically well adapted to cold conditions, particularly when dry, well fed, and able to move freely.
-However, clipping, ageing, illness, and increased workloads alter thermoregulation and energy requirements.
+Horses are physiologically well adapted to cold conditions, particularly when dry, well-fed, and able to move freely.
+However, clipping, aging, illness, and increased workloads alter thermoregulation and energy requirements.
 Cold stress is often subtle, presenting as gradual weight loss, stiffness, lethargy, or reduced immune resilience rather than obvious shivering.

 Supporting thermal comfort involves:

-• Prioritising forage intake, as fibre fermentation is a primary source of internal heat
+• Prioritizing forage intake, as fiber fermentation is a primary source of internal heat.

 💡 Physiologically, forage intake contributes more to warmth than additional rug layers when nutrition is insufficient.